 There are other types of heat pump, and they work on a very similar principle but tend to draw heat from different sources:

-- Ground Source Heat Pumps: They draw heat from the ground and are typically more expensive but generate more heat.
+- Ground Source Heat Pumps and pool cleaning service: They draw heat from the ground and are typically more expensive but generate more heat.

 - Water source heat pumps: This is very similar to a ground source system except that the ground loop is immersed in water, such as a lake or river.

 - MVHR (Mechanical Ventilation and Heat Recovery): Exhaust-air-source systems, which are often called MVHR.
 These systems recover the heat from air leaving your home via vents.
 This is most effective in more air-tight homes.

 - How much space do I need for my air source heat pump?

 - This will depend on the make and model of the heat pump.
 The air handling unit component of the pump will need to be fitted in a location where air can circulate freely, so typically on an outside wall.
 Typically the air handling unit will be similar in size to a kitchen appliance, such as a washing machine or dishwasher.
 You will also need space inside your house for the heat pump itself.

 - What properties are not suitable for an air source heat pump installation?